ianncxd/wiki-wildfire-inc/README.md

   Detailed explanations about the systems, services, and infrastructure used by Wildfire.

 - ⚙️ **Configuration & Setup**
-  Guides for installing, configuring, and customizing different components.
+  Guides for configuring, and customizing different systems.

-- 🛠 **Development Resources**
-  Documentation intended for developers who want to contribute or build on top of the project.

 - 📜 **Community Information**
   Rules, structure, and important details about the Wildfire community.